Turkey

 Much like in the U.S., the Canadian holiday expresses the same heartfelt gratitude for life's abundance, and is celebrated with close friends and family.

 The roots of the festivities go back to early Thanksgiving feasts that the first English settlers enjoyed with Indian tribes.
-Today, it also might take a bit from French, British, and
+The holiday become official in 1859, beating the US by several years as Abraham Lincoln only declared Thanksgiving officially in 1863.

 Like the American tradition, the horn of plenty - the cornucopia - also symbolizes the abundance that Canadians enjoy from farms